 We value you, our volunteers.
 Your work is critical in getting healthy food out to vulnerable populations, and your wellbeing is important to us.
 If you feel sick, please stay home to reduce the risk of spreading illness.
 If you need to cancel a volunteer shift, please contact our Volunteer Coordinator at email@example.com.
 We have taken precautions to help ensure staff and volunteers stay safe during their shifts.

-- Having staff wear masks – VOLUNTEERS SHOULD BRING THEIR OWN FACE MASKS
+- Requiring staff and volunteers wear masks.
+VOLUNTEERS SHOULD BRING THEIR OWN FACE MASKS

-- Messaging volunteers about not coming in if they are not well, have a fever, or have recently travelled
+- Prohibiting volunteers from coming in if they are not well, have a fever, or have recently travelled to restricted areas

-- Insisting volunteers age 70 and older, those with compromised immune systems, and those with underlying illnesses NOT volunteer to comply with Governor Cuomo’s Matilda’s Law
+- Discouraging volunteers age 70 and older, those with compromised immune systems, and those with underlying illnesses from volunteering to comply with Governor Cuomo’s Matilda’s Law

 - Reducing the number of people per shift

-- Having volunteers wash, sanitize and glove their hands before each shift and change gloves as needed during shifts
+- Having volunteers sanitize and glove their hands when entering the building

 - Stationing gloves, hand sanitizer, and disinfecting wipes in volunteer areas for frequent use